fredollinger/ansible-learning/README.md

 ## Ensure We Use the Root User

 By default, ansible will use the local user as the ssh username.
-This will fail in our example unless the user logs in as root which is not recommeded.
+This will fail in our example unless the user logs in as root which is not recommended.
 To make things work for all users do this edit the ansible config file:

 ```